 13. Respect the locals and their culture.

-14. Bring a solar power bank and a universal power adapter with you.
+14. Bring a solar power bank and a universal power adapter.

 While energy is available for charging your electronic devices, it is also quite costly.
 As a result, bring a solar power bank.
 Because of the chilly weather, batteries at higher altitudes drain faster.
-And it will save you a lot of money that you would have spent at the teahouse charging your electrical devices.
+And it will save you a lot of money you would have spent charging your electrical devices at the teahouse.

-Another vital recommendation for the Annapurna Circuit Trek is to have global power adapters.
-Round pin sockets are used in Nepal.
+Another vital recommendation for the Annapurna Circuit Trek is global power adapters.
+For example, round pin sockets are used in Nepal.
 Similarly, Nepal uses a 230 V supply voltage and a frequency of 50 Hz.
 As a result, bring a universal power adaptor based on the appliances and devices.